OpenAgentsInc/openagents/docs/mvp/README.md

 ## Milestones

-* New Livewire agent flow must use the new data models
+* New Livewire agent flow must use the new data models and services
     * Agent Builder is specified via DB seeder as Flow of Nodes
-    * Input is sent to new API endpoint that triggers a Run
+    * Input is sent to new API endpoint/service that triggers a Run
+    * Runs broadcast events with status updates

 ## Comms